ABC World News Tonight: International newscasts

 ABC News programs, including ABC World News Tonight, are shown for several hours a day on the 24-hour news network OSN News in MENA Region.

-Various cable companies in the Carribean simulcast ABC World News Tonight from Miami-based WPLG.
+Various cable companies in the Caribbean previously simulcasted ABC World News Tonight from then-Miami affiliate WPLG.
+Similarly, cable companies in Canada simulcast the program with most airing from either Seattle-based KOMO, Boston-based WCVB, or Detroit-based WXYZ which operate as timeshift channels.

 In the United Kingdom, the program was shown Tuesday through Fridays at 1:30 a.m. on BBC News, a channel that is frequently simulcast by BBC One at this time, meaning the program was broadcast on analogue terrestrial television in many parts of that country until the digital transition.
 The newscast was aired on a delay, in part because of the need to remove commercial advertisements, as the BBC's domestic channels operate as commercial-free services via a television license fee, replacing them with promotions for different BBC News special programs.
 The program was replaced by Asia Business Report and Sport Today on June 14, 2011, but later returned to the channel on August 20, 2012.
 It was also available on the BBC's on-demand service BBC iPlayer for 28 days after its domestic broadcast.
 The program was replaced again by Asia Business Report and Sport Today on March 30, 2015.

 In Australia, WNT was aired every morning at 10:30 am.
 AET on Sky News Australia until it was moved to SBS and SBS Viceland in July 2019.
-In New Zealand, WNT is shown at 5:10 p.m. on TVNZ Duke.
+WNT previously broadcast on New Zealand-based TVNZ Duke.

 In Hong Kong, the program was broadcast live on TVB Pearl daily at 07:30 until 08:00 HKT until May 31, 2009, when it was replaced by NBC Nightly News.

 In Japan, it airs on NHK BS 1 as part of the weekday morning program Catch!
 Sekai no Top News (Catch the Global Top News) and later on World News, and in clip form during the English language educational program Kōryaku!
 ABC News Eigo (Strategies!
 ABC News English) until its end in March 2021.

 In Belize, Great Belize Television carries all editions of World News Tonight each weekday at 8:00 p.m. and weekends at 7:00 p.m.

+Radio broadcast

+Fargo-based radio station WDAY-AM simulcasts the weekday version of the program from local ABC affiliate WDAY/KBMY/WDAZ/KMCY.